PierrunoYT/dall-e-prompt-generator/README.md

 # dall-e-prompt-generator
-GitHub Copilot: The `promptgenerator.py` script is a Python program that generates prompts for DALL-E, an image generator, using the OpenAI API and the ChatGPT API.
+The `promptgenerator.py` script is a Python program that generates prompts for DALL-E, an image generator, using the OpenAI API and the ChatGPT API.
 The script allows the user to generate a random prompt or a prompt based on specific keywords.
 The generated prompt is then displayed to the user, along with a count of the total number of image generations.

 The script is designed to be easy to use, with a simple menu that allows the user to choose between generating a random prompt or a prompt based on specific keywords.
 The user can specify the desired length of the prompt, which can be between 5 and 100 words.